List of songs recorded by Dove Cameron

 American singer and actress Dove Cameron's professional music career began in 2013 after she was cast in the dual titular roles of the Disney Channel series Liv and Maddie.
 Alongside singing the theme music for the show, Cameron also soundtracked the music throughout Liv and Maddie.
 During her time on the series, she was cast in fellow Disney Channel franchise Descendants as Mal, for which she also provided her voice for numerous soundtracks and standalone releases.
 Cameron has also lent vocals to various soundtracks including Shake It Up: I Love Dance, Cloud 9, Hairspray Live!, The Lodge: Season 2 and Schmigadoon!, as well as singing the theme song of Marvel Rising: Secret Warriors.

 Following her departure from Disney Channel, Cameron launched a solo music career with the singles "Bloodshot" and "Waste".
 After various singles, she released the song "Boyfriend" in 2022.
 The track gained viral attention on the video-sharing app TikTok, received critical acclaim, and reached the top-20 on the US Billboard Hot 100.
 She followed it up with her debut extended play, Alchemical: Volume 1 (2023), which was initially intended to be a two-part project until Cameron scrapped plans for a follow-up.
 She returned to music after a two-year break in 2025 with the single "Too Much", announcing that she had completed her debut album.

 Songs

+Cameron covered the Arctic Monkeys' "Do I Wanna Know?" for the soundtrack of 56 Days.

 Cameron covered Christina Aguilera's "Genie in a Bottle" as part of the Descendants franchise.

 Cameron released a cover of Vaughn Monroe's "Let It Snow!
 Let It Snow!
 Let It Snow!" whilst on Disney Channel.

 Cameron and DJ Marshmello released "Other Boys" together.

 Rapper Bia featured alongside Cameron on "Remember Me".

 Amongst various recordings together for the Descendants franchise, Cameron and China Anne McClain covered Kelly Clarkson's "Stronger".

 Cameron featured on the Diplo song "Use Me (Brutal Hearts)" in 2023.

 Cameron collaborated with Khalid for "We Go Down Together" in 2023.

 Sofia Carson featured alongside Cameron on numerous songs throughout the Descendants franchise.

 Kristin Chenoweth has appeared alongside Cameron on numerous soundtracks, including Descendants, Hairspray Live! and Schmigadoon!.

 Cameron performed alongside Ariana Grande in two musical numbers for Hairspray Live!.

 Cameron recorded two songs with Cheyenne Jackson for the Descendants franchise.